Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Introduction

 \section{Introduction}

-When a smokestack releases pollutants, the resulting plume will rise due to momentum and buoyancy until it dissipates and is carried downwind at a constant height.
-This height is called plume rise height or plume rise.
-Plume rise calculation is not straightforward and it is a significant problem in predicting dispersion of different harmful effluents into the air \cite{briggs1982plume}.
-Plume rise influences how far pollutants are carried downwind, the concentration of pollutants at the surface, and where the pollutants will be deposited on the green environment or inhaled by people, as well as the amount of greenhouse gases mixed into the upper troposphere.
-Therefore, accurate measurement of the plume rise is of concern for research and operational applications such as air-quality transport models, local environment assessment cases and global climate models \cite{ashrafi2017direct}.
+Smokestack Plume Cloud (PC) rises due to momentum and buoyancy.
+Finally, the PC dissipates and is carried downwind at a constant height.
+This height is called plume rise height or Plume Rise (PR).
+PR calculation is not straightforward, and it is a substantial problem in predicting the dispersion of different harmful effluents into the air \cite{briggs1982plume}.
+PR contributes to 1) the distance pollutants carried downwind, 2) their concentration at the surface, where they are deposited in the green environment or inhaled by people, and 3) the amounts of greenhouse gases mixed into the upper troposphere.
+Therefore, accurate measurement of the PR is of concern for research and operational applications such as air-quality transport models, local environment assessment cases and global climate models \cite{ashrafi2017direct}.

-The parameterizations of plume rise prediction were developed in the 1960’s by Briggs \cite{briggs1969plume, briggs1975plume}.
-Dimensional analysis was used to estimate the plume rise based on smokestack parameters and meteorological measurements in different atmospheric conditions.
-Early observations of plume rise were used to test and modify the parameterizations developed using dimensional analysis \cite{bieser2011vertical}.
-Some of these calibration techniques were wind tunnel studies and field observations using the technologies including film photography, theodolites, and cloud-height searchlights \cite{bringfelt1968plume}.
-Three-dimensional air-quality models that use these equations include GEM-MACH \cite{makar2015feedbacks}, CAMx \cite{emery2010implementation}, and CMAQ \cite{byun1999science}.
+The parameterizations of PR prediction were developed in the 1960s by Briggs \cite{briggs1969plume, briggs1975plume}.
+Dimensional analysis was used to estimate the PR based on smokestack parameters and meteorological measurements in different atmospheric conditions.
+Early observations of PR were used to test and rectify the parameterizations developed using dimensional analysis \cite{bieser2011vertical}.
+Wind tunnel studies and field observations using technologies including film photography, theodolites, and cloud-height searchlights \cite{bringfelt1968plume} were several calibration techniques utilized in this domain.
+There are also three-dimensional air-quality models, using parameterizations equations including GEM-MACH \cite{makar2015feedbacks}, CAMx \cite{emery2010implementation}, and CMAQ \cite{byun1999science}.